RichardDCR/Flexible-Job-Shop-scheduling-solvers/README.md

 # Flexible-Job-Shop-scheduling-solvers
 A repository with four scripts that have solvers for FJSSP.
 Simulated Annealing, Genetic Algorithm, Tabular Search and RL+GA using Q-learning.
+Results and discussion on the "Report"

 ## Algorith Script
 - [sa_fjsp.py](sa_fjsp.py): (Integrated) Simulated annealing script.
 Structure based on [1]